Bailey, Colorado: History

-On February 24, 2016, three Park County Sheriffs were shot, one fatally. these officers were serving an eviction to a known disgruntled man in the house.
+On February 24, 2016, three Park County Sheriffs were shot, one fatally.
+The officers were serving an eviction to a known disgruntled man in a house.

 The rustic Glen-Isle Resort in Bailey, as well as the Estabrook Historic District northeast of Bailey, are both listed on the National Register of Historic Places.

 Geography

-Bailey is located in the foothills of the Front Range, approximately 30 miles (48 km) southwest of Denver along U.S. Highway 285.
+Bailey is located in the mountains of Park County CO, approximately 30 miles (48 km) southwest of Denver along U.S. Highway 285.
 It is located on the east side of Kenosha Pass and is one of the largest communities in the Platte Canyon region.

 Climate

 Bailey has a humid continental climate (Dfb) with cold winters and warm summers.

 Arts and culture

 Bailey Day street festival is an annual summer event in the city, featuring bands, vendors and family activities.

 The Bailey HUNDO is a 100-mile endurance mountain bike race that begins and ends in Bailey.
 It has been an annual event since 2009, and money raised is invested in the construction of new bike trails and in youth biking initiatives in Colorado.
 Both the Buffalo Creek Trail System and the Colorado Trail are easily accessible from Bailey.

 Tomahawk Ranch, a residential camp operated by the Girl Scouts of Colorado, is located near Bailey.

 In 2004, Bailey was the location for Apogaea, an annual outdoor arts and music festival.